djplaner/memex/sense/Distribution/Long and short arc learning design.md

 He suggests that the short arc teacher will be working with some tools and
 > the route to influencing their practice, with the highest probability of success, is to embed good ideas _in_ these tools

-### References
+## References

 Goodyear, P. (2009).
 Teaching, technology and educational design: The architecture of productive learning environments (pp. 1–37).
 Sydney.
-Retrieved from http://www.olt.gov.au/system/files/resources/Goodyear%2C P ALTC Fellowship report 2010.pdf

-### Related categories
+## Related categories

 - [Distribution](../Distribution)